Binh Dinh Province General Information

 Côn River is the largest and most important river in Binh Dinh.
 It forms a small delta north of Quy Nhon.
 Most of it can be used as an inland waterway for transportation.
 This is probably one of the reasons why a major centre of power of Champa emerged along this river.
 Other rivers are Lai Giang River at the centre of the lowland areas of Hoai Nhon and Hoai An in northern Binh Dinh, My Cat River in central Binh Dinh, and Ha Thanh River along the valley in Van Canh District in southern Binh Dinh.

-The largest lake is Dinh Binh Lake, an artificial lake is mainly for irrigation in the highlands of western Binh Dinh.
-Also in western Binh Dinh is Vinh Son Lake (hồ Vinh Son) at Vinh Son Hydropower Station.
+The largest lake is Dinh Binh Lake, an artificial lake that is mainly for irrigation in the highlands of western Binh Dinh.
+Also in western Binh Dinh is Vinh Son Lake (ho Vinh Son) at Vinh Son Hydropower Station.
 Other major lakes include Nui Mot Lake (ho Núi Mot) in the south and Hoi Son Lake (ho Hoi Son) in the centre of the province.

 Binh Dinh had a population of 1.488 million in 2009, making it the most populous province of the South Central Coast.
 It has been growing slowly from 2000 to 2007 – at just 0.92% per year on average.
 As of 2009, 27.8% of the population live in urban areas, up from 19% in 1995 and 24.2% in 2000.
 More than 40% of the total population live in Quy Nhon and the two suburban districts of An Nhon and Tuy Phuoc.
 There is another relatively large concentration in the northern Hoai Nhon District with a population of 206,700 (2009) and a population density of 499/km².
-Population density in the rest of the province range from 30 to 40 in Van Canh, An Lao, and Vinh Thanh to 982 in Quy Nhon.
+The population density in the rest of the province range from 30 to 40 in Van Canh, An Lao, and Vinh Thanh to 982 in Quy Nhon.

 The eastern lowlands and Tay Son District are largely ethnically homogeneous.
-There are minorities of Ba Na people in the remote districts of An Lao, Vinh Thanh and Van Canh.
+There are minorities of Ba Na people in the remote districts of An Lao, Vinh Thanh, and Van Canh.
 Some Hre people live in An Lao and some Cham in Van Canh.
 Hoai An’s population is mostly Kinh, but there are some remote communes with large communities of Ba Na and Hre people.

 For more details about other provinces and cities of Vietnam, please follow this link.